 Our providers and staff are proficient in many of the languages commonly spoken by non-English speaking members.
-When necessary, interpretation and translation services may be used to enable effective communication with members regarding grievances.
-Members who are hearing or speech impaired and use a telecommunication device with a keyboard and visual display can communicate with us regarding grievances by using the California Relay Service (TTY).
+Interpretation and translation services may be used to enable effective communication with members regarding grievances when necessary.
+Members who are hearing- or speech-impaired and use a telecommunication device with a keyboard and visual display can communicate with us regarding grievances by using the California Relay Service (TTY).
 You may contact us for assistance with this process.
-We provide grievance process assistance to visually impaired members and ensures verbal communications are conducted in a prompt manner.
+We provide grievance process assistance to visually impaired members and ensure verbal communications are conducted in a prompt manner.